Jinsu-L/DailyIR/README.md

 # Daily Information Retrieval Papers

-A curated list of daily papers related to Information Retrieval.
+A daily-updated archive of new papers in Information Retrieval, curated from arXiv.

 ## 2025